loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-process-values/README.md

-# Kafka Streams Process
+# Kafka Streams Process Values

 This module demonstrates:

-- The use of the Kafka Streams DSL: `process()`
+- The use of the Kafka Streams DSL: `processValues()`
 - The use of the Processor API
   - The access to the processor context
-  - The creation of a state store and its connection to the processor
+  - The creation of a timestamp state store and its connection to the processor
 - The use of unit tests with Topology Test Driver.

 This module does:

 - Stream records of type <String,KafkaPerson> from a topic named PERSON_TOPIC.
 - Process the stream with a custom processor that:
-  - transforms each record by changing the key to the last name and enriching the value with metadata such as topic, partition, and offset.
+  - transforms each record by enriching the value with metadata such as topic, partition, and offset.
-  - counts each occurrence of the records by last name and stores the result in a state store.
+  - counts each occurrence of the records by last name and stores the result in a timestamped state store.
-- Write back the result into a new topic named PERSON_PROCESS_TOPIC.
+- Write back the result into a new topic named PERSON_PROCESS_VALUES_TOPIC.

 ![topology.png](topology.png)